Quick Answer

 Users searching 'app that identifies flowers' or 'flower identifier app' want a flower name from a photo -- an AI flower and plant identifier, available free in Lens App on iPhone and Android.
 One of the most common ways to identify flowers from a photo is using an AI plant identification app.
 The mobile tool compares visible traits like petals, leaves, color, and growth habit.
 For nearby plant needs, the same workflow also works as a flower identifier for garden and trail photos.

 Flower identification apps are commonly used for garden labels, trail walks, nursery shopping, and checking mystery blooms.
-Many users use plant identification apps when they do not know the correct words to search manually.
+Flower ID apps are especially useful when you can see the bloom clearly but do not know its name or the right botanical terms to look up.
 A visual search tool can narrow a result before the user checks care needs, toxicity, or local range.
 Botanical range data can be checked later through references such as the USDA PLANTS Database.

 Unlike PictureThis, an app that identifies flowers in Lens App handles flower ID plus reverse image search but not plant-only expert diagnosis.